singularityware/singularityware.github.io/pages/docs/admin-docs/docs-hpc.md

 $ tar jtf openmpi-2.1.0.tar.bz2
 $ cd openmpi-2.1.0
 $
-$ # Build OpenMPI in the working directory, using the tool chain within the container
-$ # This step is unusual in a stable release but there is a bug in the configure script
-$ # affecting some interfaces
-$ singularity exec /tmp/Centos-7.img ./autogen.pl
 $ singularity exec /tmp/Centos-7.img ./configure --prefix=/usr/local
 $ singularity exec /tmp/Centos-7.img make
 $